oriadam/hagigim/README.md

 # hagigim
 Display books from Google Drive

-Requirements:

-1. Copy the `config-default.json` file to `config.json` and change any settings you need.
+Setup:

+1. Edit `config.json` and `style.css` to fit your needs.
-It has to be a strict proper JSON - meaning no comments, no ending commas.
+Note that the JSON file is a strict JSON format - **no comments, no ending commas**.
-Until PHP allows them.
-Guhhh.
+(because `json_decode()` does not allow comments or ending commas.
+Guhhh)

-1. Setup Google v3 API for PHP:<br>
+1. Setup Google v3 API for PHP<br>
 https://developers.google.com/drive/v3/web/quickstart/php<br>
-When done you should have the file `client_secret.json` and a folder `vendor` with all required libraries.
+When done you will have the file `client_secret.json` and a folder `vendor` with all required libraries.

-1. Run the following command in command line to approve API access and create `google_credentials.json`.<br>
-You will need to enter the link and then enter the key in that link.<br>

-    php reader.lib.php
+1. On first run (or when google credentials have expired) you'll have to follow a link and approve API access.
+This will create the file `google_credentials.json`